 |Writings||:||More than 150 books on various subjects|

 Acharya Shri Mahapragya (14 June 1920 – 9 May 2010) was the tenth head of the Svetambar Terapanth order of Jainism.
-Besides this he is great scholar, philosopher and an outstanding writer.
+Besides this he was great scholar, philosopher and an outstanding writer.

 He began his life of religious reflection and development as a Jain monk at the age of ten.
 His education at the monastery included history, philosophy, logic, and grammar.
 He made an in-depth study of Jain scriptures, became a scholar of Jain Agamas, and a critic of Indian and western philosophy.
 By the age of 22, he was competent in Hindi, Sanskrit, Prakrit, and Rajasthani languages and literature.
 In Sanskrit, he was also an expert impromptu or extempore poet and demonstrated this skill in many gatherings of intellectuals.
 He also studied physics, biology, ayurveda, politics, economics, and sociology.